bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 17000:	from all iif lo oif tun1 uidrange 10309-20307 lookup 1050
 17000:	from all iif lo oif tun1 uidrange 20309-99999 lookup 1050
 ```
-Figure X. Policy-routing for `tun1` and its associated table `1050`.
+Figure 13.
+Policy-routing for `tun1` and its associated table `1050`.

 ```bash
 lynx:/ $ ip route show table 1050